usds/us-forms-system/docs/getting-started/tutorial.md

 ### Step 1: Install the starter app

-The the fastest way to start building a form using the US Forms System library is to install the US Forms System Starter App.
+The fastest way to start building a form using the US Forms System library is to install the US Forms System Starter App.
 The starter app includes the initial files, configuration, build process, and web server you need to start building your form immediately.
 For installation instructions, see "[Creating a new application with the US Forms System Starter App](creating-a-new-application-with-the-us-forms-system-starter-app.md)."

 ### Step 2: Get familiar with the form config